Draeken/role-splitter/docs/engineer/router.md

 - current route
 - route history for breadcrumb this embedde generic logic.
-Guard or protected route logic shouldn't be in the reducer, but in the switch, or from a server's response
+Guard or protected route logic shouldn't be in the reducer, but in the switch, or from a server's response url changed -> trigger action to update router state -> trigger render -> switch retrieve components from component graph; if main component has a guard preventing him to be displayed, redirect to login/signup form (push history, so that after completion, it can redirect to previous router state).
+Assistive component could be hidden due to guard, when main component is permitted.
+Routes aren't guarded, only components are.